 PCOS and Bariatric Surgery | How Weight Loss Surgery May Cure PCOS Infertility

-Many women struggle with infertility, and one of the most common causes of infertility is known as “Polycystic Ovary Syndrome”, or “PCOS.”
-PCOS is a hormonal disorder leading to acne, facial hair, irregular periods, small ovarian cysts, and increased risk for secondary health conditions, such as Type II Diabetes and cardiovascular disease.
+Many women struggle with infertility.
+One of the most common causes of infertility is known as “Polycystic Ovary Syndrome”, or “PCOS.”
+PCOS is a hormonal disorder prominent in reproductive women.
+Women who suffer from PCOS may also suffer from acne, facial hair, irregular periods, small ovarian cysts, and increased risk for secondary health conditions, such as type II diabetes, and cardiovascular disease.

-It also is one of the leading causes of infertility among women between the ages of 18 and 44.
-Those that struggle with PCOS often find they are unable to ovulate, ultimately hurting their ability to become pregnant.
+Polycystic Ovary Syndrome (PCOS) is one of the leading causes of infertility among women between the ages of 18 and 44.
+Those who are diagnosed with PCOS often find themselves unable to ovulate which continues hurting their ability to become pregnant.

-- Tricia: “I have pcos and endo and my gyn suggested the surgery.
-Almost 80 lbs down, and while I’ve been a slow loser its much easier to control the pcosand everything now.
+- Tricia: “I have PCOS and endo and my gyno suggested the surgery.
+Almost 80 lbs down, and while I’ve been a slow loser it’s much easier to control the PCOS and everything now.
 Helped more than you can imagine.”

-- Laura: “I had Pcos (I however was not on a band prior to surgery..) had my sleeve done 9/25/15 and currently at 138-142 range… I have random periods now… so it still is somewhat a struggle and when I have a period I drop down closer to 138… my doctor told me the weigh loss would help my pcos (and ultimately help me to conceive… I waited until my annual exam and I had lost over 100 pounds to tell him about my surgery… I also went in there demanding answers that I never got as to why my weight loss… didn’t drastically change my pcos like he told me it would!) overall thou I feel so much better!”
+- Laura: “I had PCOS (I, however, was not on a band prior to surgery..) had my sleeve done 9/25/15 and currently in the 138-142 range… I have random periods now… so it still is somewhat a struggle and when I have a period I drop down closer to 138… my doctor told me the weight loss would help my PCOS (and ultimately help me to conceive… I waited until my annual exam and I had lost over 100 pounds to tell him about my surgery… I also went in there demanding answers that I never got as to why my weight loss… didn’t drastically change my PCOS like he told me it would!) overall thou I feel so much better!”

 Choosing Bariatric Surgery for Fertility and Health